cyberchitta/llm-context.py/README.md

 > **Note**: This project was developed in collaboration with Claude-3.5-Sonnet, using LLM Context itself to share code context during development.
 All code in the repository is human-curated (by me 😇, @restlessronin).

+## Why LLM Context?

+For an in-depth exploration of the reasoning behind LLM Context and its approach to AI-assisted development, check out our article: [LLM Context: Harnessing Existing AI Chat Platforms for Development](https://www.cyberchitta.cc/articles/llm-ctx-why.html)

 ## Current Usage Patterns

 - **LLM Integration**: Primarily used with Claude (Project Knowledge) and GPT (Knowledge), but supports all LLM chat interfaces.